ahandsomeChineseboy/inet/tutorials/queueing/doc/LeakyBucket.rst

 Leaky Bucket
 ============

-In this step, packets are produced by an active packet source (ActivePacketSource).
+In this step, packets are produced by an active packet source (:ned:`ActivePacketSource`).
-The packet source pushes packets into a leaky bucket module, which pushes them into a passive packet sink (PassivePacketSink).
+The packet source pushes packets into a leaky bucket module, which pushes them into a passive packet sink (:ned:`PassivePacketSink`).

 .. figure:: media/LeakyBucket.png
    :width: 60%